-- (b) The Employer agrees to recognize duly appointed shop stewards provided that the Union has first advised the Employer in writing of the names of the shop stewards so appointed.
-The Union agrees to advise the Employer in writing of any changes made by appointment from time to time. - (c) The necessary time which is spent by shop stewards during their regular working hours, as approved by management, reporting, investigating and resolving grievances, or attending meetings specifically provided for herein, shall be considered to be time worked and paid at straight-time.
+(b) The Employer agrees to recognize duly appointed shop stewards provided that the Union has first advised the Employer in writing of the names of the shop stewards so appointed.
+The Union agrees to advise the Employer in writing of any changes made by appointment from time to time.

+(c) The necessary time which is spent by shop stewards during their regular working hours, as approved by management, reporting, investigating and resolving grievances, or attending meetings specifically provided for herein, shall be considered to be time worked and paid at straight-time.
 Permission to deal with grievances or related issues during regular working hours shall not be unreasonably denied.
-In the event that a shop steward is required by management to attend meetings outside of his/her regular working hours he/she will be paid at straight-time rates for all hours spent. - (d) The shop steward shall not be discriminated against or disciplined for performing his/her duties as a shop steward. - (e) Leave of absence without pay and with seniority shall be granted to shop stewards and elected representatives to attend to union business, which requires them to leave their premises of employment. - (f) The Union and the shop steward or elected representatives will make every effort to provide as much advance notice as possible, for leave requirements to facilitate scheduling of employees.
-To facilitate the administration of (e) above, when leave without pay is granted, the leave shall be given without loss of pay and the Union shall reimburse the Employer for appropriate salary costs, including travel time incurred. - (g) Where possible, the Employer will make available private meeting space with a telephone, for the use of shop stewards, and for the Union to conduct union business and/or conduct union meetings if it relates to Starlight employees, as required.
+In the event that a shop steward is required by management to attend meetings outside of his/her regular working hours he/she will be paid at straight-time rates for all hours spent.

+(d) The shop steward shall not be discriminated against or disciplined for performing his/her duties as a shop steward.

+(e) Leave of absence without pay and with seniority shall be granted to shop stewards and elected representatives to attend to union business, which requires them to leave their premises of employment.

+(f) The Union and the shop steward or elected representatives will make every effort to provide as much advance notice as possible, for leave requirements to facilitate scheduling of employees.
+To facilitate the administration of (e) above, when leave without pay is granted, the leave shall be given without loss of pay and the Union shall reimburse the Employer for appropriate salary costs, including travel time incurred.

+(g) Where possible, the Employer will make available private meeting space, and a filing cabinet for the use of shop stewards, and for the Union to conduct union business and/or conduct union meetings if it relates to Starlight employees, as required.
+The Union may avail themselves of the boardroom, if not being used.

-2.8 Builetin Boards
+2.8 Bulletin Boards

-- (a) The Employer will provide the Union with a bulletin board at least four feet square at a mutually agreed upon location for the posting of union notices and other union communications.
-The notice board shall be covered with plexiglass and locked to prevent unauthorized notices from being posted. - (b) The Employer will provide a sealed box below the bulletin board of a sufficient size to enable employees to insert written issues which they require the Union to consider or explore.
+(a) The Employer will provide the Union with a bulletin board at least four feet square at a mutually agreed upon location for the posting of union notices and other union communications.
+A smaller secondary bulletin board will be available for additional postings.
+The notice board shall be covered with plexiglass and locked to prevent unauthorized notices from being posted.

+(b) The Employer will provide a sealed box below the bulletin board of a sufficient size to enable employees to insert written issues which they require the Union to consider or explore.
 Union representatives shall have the right to attend on the premises for the purposes of retrieving the employee written communications, providing prior permission is obtained from the Employer.